24 of the Best Gardening Books for Beginners in 2023

 Well, everything except the instant-dry nail polish!

-This isn’t a compilation of other people’s reviews of gardening books, like other lists you may see online.
+This isn’t a compilation of other people’s reviews of gardening books, like other lists you may come across online.

-- I own and have used all the books on this list.
+I own and have read (and have used) all the books on this list.

-- And I have high standards for what makes it onto this list.
-There are puh-lenty of so-so gardening books out there, but you won’t find them here!
+And I have high standards for what makes it onto this list.
+There are plenty of so-so beginner gardening books out there, but you won’t find them here!

-Having your own gardening library made up of high-quality, useful books will improve your gardening skills no matter how long you’ve been gardening.
+A gardening library filled with quality gardening books will improve your gardening skills no matter how long you’ve been gardening.

 After all, no one’s born knowing how to garden!